marmaladeDE/oxsearch-documentation/en/configuration.md

 ### Synonyms and searchable links ###

-This tab is divided into three sections and covers:
+This tab is divided into several sections and covers:

+- Dynamic Boosting
-- dynamic Boosting
+- Dynamic Boosting devaluation
-- Searchable Links
+- Landing Pages
 - Synonyms
+- Antonyms

 #### Dynamic Boosting ####